This section was written by Leandro Cabo from rhcplivearchive.com

 Released January 8, 2014

-The three Black Knights albums produced by John came from the same recording sessions that happened for a little over a year.
-A few songs were taken off Excalibur at last minute, so it seems a few songs remain unreleased from the sessions.
+The three Black Knights albums produced by John came from the same recording sessions, which happened for a little over a year.
+It seems a few songs were taken off Excalibur at last minute, so some songs remain unreleased.

 Players: John Frusciante, Rugged Monk, Crisis